mlabuda2/nf-tower-docs/docs/credentials/aws_container_credentials.md

 ### Registry credentials

-From version 22.4, Tower supports the configuration of credentials for container registry services.
-AWS ECR makes use of IAM user roles for access control, so authentication depends on how your ECR instanvce is configured and used.
+From version 22.3, Tower supports the configuration of credentials for container registry services.
+AWS ECR makes use of IAM user roles for access control, so authentication depends on how your ECR instance is configured and used.
 For further details, see [ECR Identity and Access Management](https://docs.aws.amazon.com/AmazonECR/latest/userguide/security-iam.html).
 ECR user credentials can be configured in Tower from the Credentials tab:

 **1.** Select **Add Credentials**.